recallnet/ceramic-tests/README.md

     make hermetic-tests

 Using make is not required, feel free to peak inside the Makefile in order to call the test driver directly for whatever workflow you may need.

+### Debugging failures

+If you want to get the logs from any process started as part of running tests (the ceramic node, the CAS, the test output itself), you can use:
+`kubectl logs -n <namespace> <pod name>`

+You can see a list of running kubernetes pods and their namespace and pod name by running `k9s`.

+### Cleaning up

+To tear down all the pods created by running the tests, you can delete the network that they were set up in.

+    > kubectl get networks # Look up the network name NAME                          AGE
+    smoke-basic-go-rust-dev-run   33m

+    > kubectl delete network smoke-basic-go-rust-dev-run # delete the network and all pods within it.

 ## Contributing